opendp/opendp/docs/source/developer/contribution-process.rst

 #.
 Reviewer validates the pseudo-code against the proof.
 #.
 Reviewer validates the Rust code against the pseudo-code.

-Please be patient- this process may take several iterations as issues may be raised in the review process.
+Please be patient— this process may take several iterations as issues come up in the review process.

 Merge
 -----